 From Rimini airport to Ravenna by train

-If you are flying into Rimini airport, take a taxi to the main central station.
-From there you can get a direct train to Ravenna.
-Journey time is just under one hour and a one-way ticket costs around 5 euros per person.
+If flying into Rimini airport, take a taxi to the main central station.
+You can get a direct train from Rimini station to Ravenna.
+Journey time is under one hour, and a one-way ticket costs 6 euros per person.